Ambati-Aishwarya/learn-ansible/README.md

 if we execute the commands manually, we can execute one command at a time

-$ ansible -i inventoryFileName all -e ansible_user=ec2-user -e ansible_password=DevOps321 -m ansible.builtin.shell -a uptime
+$ ansible -i inv all -e ansible_user=ec2-user -e ansible_password=DevOps321 -m ansible.builtin.shell -a uptime
-ansible -i inventoryFileName all -e ansible_user=ec2-user -e ansible_password=DevOps321 -m ansible.builtin.ping
+ansible -i inv all -e ansible_user=ec2-user -e ansible_password=DevOps321 -m ansible.builtin.ping

 Ansible is all about modules (from version 2.8, we are referring them as collections ) if we go with the manual way of running these commands we can run one command at a time